Wasserstein Gradient Flows for Scalable and Regularized Barycenter Computation: Experiments

 \textbf{Compared Methods.} Overall, we compare seven Wasserstein barycenter strategies with ours.
-These methods are: discrete barycenters~\cite[Algorithm 2]{cuturi2014fast}, normalizing flows~\cite{visentin2025computing}, continuous 2-Wasserstein barycenters~\cite{korotin2021continuous}, neural \gls{ot} barycenters~\cite{kolesov2024estimating}, and unbalanced neural \gls{ot} barycenters~\cite{gazdieva2024robust}.
-We also include \emph{labeled barycenter strategies}~\cite{montesuma2023multi,montesuma2024multi}.
-A brief review of these methods is available in Section 2 in the Appendix.
+Besides those used in the previous section, we include the NOT approach of~\cite{kolesov2024estimating}, and the \gls{gmm} barycenter of~\cite{montesuma2024lighter}.
 For completeness, we include four other state-of-the-art methods in domain adaptation over embedding vectors.
-Those methods are: WJDOT~\cite{turrisi2022multi}, DaDiL-R and E~\cite{montesuma2023multi}, and GMM-DaDiL~\cite{montesuma2024lighter}.
-For each benchmark, we use one domain as the target domain (e.g., $\text{Amazon}$ vs. $\{\text{dSLR, Webcam}\}$ in the Office 31 benchamrk), and we measure the classification accuracy, i.e., the percentage of correct predictions.
+Those methods are: WJDOT~\cite{turrisi2022multi}, DaDiL-R, and E~\cite{montesuma2023multi}, and GMM-DaDiL~\cite{montesuma2024lighter}.
+For each benchmark, we use one domain as the target domain (e.g., $\text{Amazon}$ vs. $\{\text{dSLR, Webcam}\}$ in the Office 31 benchmark), and we measure the classification accuracy, i.e., the percentage of correct predictions.

-\textbf{Main results.} We present our main results in Table~\ref{tab:results-msda}, which reports the average performance per domain on each benchmark.
-We provide fine-grained results in Section 6 in the Appendix.
-Overall, labeled barycenter methods (the four last rows in Table~\ref{tab:results-msda}) have a clear advantage with respect to the unsupervised methods.
-We argue that label information is pivotal in domain adaptation success, which is consistent with previous research~\cite{courty2016optimal,montesuma2021wasserstein,montesuma2023multi,montesuma2024lighter}.
-Among the labeled barycenter methods, our gradient flow framework achieves either the best performance, or remains competitive, surpassing previous methods in MSDA, such as WJDOT and DaDiL in the ISRUC benchmark.
+\textbf{Main Results.} We present our main results in Table~\ref{tab:results-msda}, which reports the average performance per domain on each benchmark.
+We provide fine-grained results in Appendix~\ref{appx:additional-details-da}.
+In general, labeled barycenter methods (the 3 last rows in Table~\ref{tab:results-msda}) have a clear advantage over unsupervised methods.
+We argue that label information is essential in domain adaptation success, which is consistent with previous research~\citep{courty2016optimal,montesuma2021wasserstein,montesuma2023multi,montesuma2024lighter}.
+Among barycenter methods, our \gls{wgf} method achieves the best performance in all benchmarks, outperforming previous methods in MSDA, such as WJDOT and DaDiL in the ISRUC, BCI-CIV, and TEP benchmarks.

-\textbf{Visualization.} We now visualize the effect of adding the repulsion interaction energy functional on the Office-Home benchmark.
-Adding $\mathbb{U}$ leads to classes that are well separated.
-For computer vision experiments we use ResNets~\cite{he2016deep} as the backbone, which produce $2048-$dimensional embeddings.
-For that reason, we use the cosine distance $d(x, x') = 1 - \text{cossim}(x, x')$ in equation~\ref{eq:repulsion} and we fix $\text{margin} = 1$.
-This choice encourages class clusters to live in orthogonal sub-spaces of the latent space.
-We show a comparison of the obtained barycenters in Figure~\ref{fig:vis}.
-Overall, the classes tend to have less overlap when the interaction energy is added to the barycenter functional.